-http://wales.gov.uk/topics/educationandskills/learningproviders/essentia lskillswales/?la ng=en entering onto this Higher Apprenticeship to ensure equality of access for people with learning difficulties.
+http://wales.gov.uk/topics/educationandskills/learningproviders/essentia lskillswales/?la ng=en

+The FSP encourages providers and employers to accept alternatives to qualifications when entering onto this Apprenticeship to ensure equality of access for people with learning difficulties.
 These alternatives include volunteering, employment, portfolio of evidence and non-accredited courses.